Spring Activities For Kids

 We coloured eggs with onion skin which then turned into a delicious potato salad!

 I really wanted to try the other things like turmeric, beetroot, coffee.
 However, it would’ve been too much for one day and toddlers don’t have that much patience.
 I will try them some other time, because I think it’s fun to experiment with colours!
 We will also try and dye fabric which is something I’m really looking forward to!

 Now that the weather is so nice, what better time to get out of the house and explore new places?

 Visit new parks, rather than your local one.
-I tend to get very bored of the same place all the time and I love changing the environment and meeting new people, although I’m a bit of an introvert myself.
-I do think it’s good for the children too.
+I tend to get very bored of the same place all the time.
+Although i’m a bit of an introvert myself, I enjoy changing the environment and meeting new people.
+It’s good for the children too.
 It helps them learn to accommodate to new environments quicker in the future and learn how to make new friends.